Center for Migration, Displacement and Community Studies (CMDCS)

 Research and Faculty

-In response to the serious social, economic, and political consequences of migration, the Center provides the only geared research toward serving migrant communities in the Greater Pittsburgh area.
-Beyond helping faculty establish course offerings in the field of migration, displacement, and community studies, we support and grant awards for research to faculty and students alike.
-Students interested in Migration, Displacement and Community studies should join our Migration Club.
-Beyond engaging in humanitarian outreach to our local community, the Migration Club can determine what the conversation on human flows and displacement looks like on campus.
+In response to the serious social, economic, and political consequences of migration and displacement, the Center supports research geared toward understanding these consequence and how to support service organizations and migrant communities in the Greater Pittsburgh area.
+Beyond helping faculty establish course offerings in the field of migration, displacement, and community studies, the Center supports student and faculty research through awards, presentations, events, and mentorship.
+Students interested in engaging with other students across campus can join the Migration Club, which initiates humanitarian outreach to our local community, raises awareness on campus on various issues related to migration, displacement, and community building.
+Students can also join Community-Engaged courses opportunities taught by Center faculty.

 If you are a student, faculty, prospective student, or community organization interested in getting more involved in CMDCS events, activities, or research, please contact us or visit us at our Center.